Goals

 );interrupts_asm.s

-library module that configure/manages interrupt sources and trap_handler dispatch to registered handler per-sourcegpio_interrupt.c
+library module to manage trap_handler, interrupt sources, and dispatch to registered handler per-sourcegpio_interrupt.c

-library module used to configure/manage GPIO interrupts and dispatch to registered handler per-pinringbuffer.c
+library module to manage GPIO interrupts and dispatch to registered handler per-pinringbuffer.c

-library module that implements queue as ringbuffer, safe for shared access by one enqueuer + one dequeuerhstimer.c
+library module that implements queue as ringbuffer, safe for shared access by one enqueuer and one dequeuerhstimer.c

 library module for countdown timer